sdondley/Pod-To-HTML/README.md

 ## DEBUGGING

-You can set `P6DOC_DEBUG` environmental variable to make the module produce some debugging information.
+You can set the `P6DOC_DEBUG` environmental variable to make the module produce some debugging information.